Voxelstice/tptmp-js/README.md

 # Running the server
 As of now, the entire thing is a WIP.
 Check this section later when it's done.
 If you know how to run node.js projects by yourself without a guide, then all you need to know is that you just install the required packages.

+The server still can be ran, just that you can't join it yet.
+The reason of this is because nothing else happens after the handshake.

+Oh by the way the server port is 3000